 18. The name of God’s city, New Jerusalem, will be written upon you

 19. Jesus’ new name will be written upon you

 20. Will sit with Jesus in his throne

-21. Will make the hypocrites kneel down before you and acknowledge that you did walk with God!
-(See Promises)
+21. Will make the hypocrites kneel down before you and acknowledge that you did walk with God

 Which ones will be fulfilled immediately and which will come later is unknown.
-The bolded items may happen right away when the angels arrive.
-Of particular interest is the “white stone” which may be a tool that his leaders on earth will have to perform their duties and if they can partake of the Tree of Life right away, they may become immortal in the “twinkling of an eye.”
+The items in bold may happen right away when the angels arrive.
+Of particular interest is the “white stone,” which may be a tool that his leaders on earth will have to perform their duties, and if they can partake of the Tree of Life right away, they may become immortal in the “twinkling of an eye.”
 (1 Cor.
 15:52)